ollijri/TryHackMe-CTF-Write-Ups/Confidential/README.md

 <details>
 <summary> METHOD 1 </summary>
   <p></p>
-On tarting the machine we are sent to '/home/ubuntu/confidential/' presenting us with the PDF we need to extract the QR code from.
+On starting the machine, we are sent to '/home/ubuntu/confidential/' presenting us with the PDF we need to extract the QR code from.
   <p></p>

 ![image](https://user-images.githubusercontent.com/66912443/186401405-b90598ea-9e6f-4d56-965c-1865d8b6f6d7.png)